 COMMON TYPES OF PESTS FOUND AROUND RENTAL HOMES ON THE OBX

-Palmetto Bugs are a type of roach that naturally live outside, prefer warm, damp areas, and are often drawn to woodpiles and mulch.
+Waterbugs, also known as Palmetto Bugs, are a type of roach that naturally live outside, prefer warm, damp areas, and are often drawn to woodpiles and mulch.
 Often, humidity and rain can drive them indoors.
-Palmetto bugs are usually found in areas close in proximity to the exterior of the home rather than areas such as the kitchen.
+Waterbugs are usually found in areas close in proximity to the exterior of the home rather than areas such as the kitchen.
 These pesky insects can even fly (sort of) and are drawn to light.
+Click here for more information about water bugs.